 I’m taking up a new position as Frankfurt School’s Director of Corporate Development.
-In this role, I will work with the President and the Managing Board to develop and refine corporate strategy.
+I will work with the President and the Managing Board to develop and refine corporate strategy.
 I will drive and implement new growth initiatives and strategic cross-cutting projects.
-It’s an exciting opportunity for me to influence and shape the future of the university as a whole.
+It’s an exciting opportunity for me to influence and shape the university’s future as a whole.
 As I move on, I reflect on the significant achievements of the past eight years.

 Transforming a program

 When I started as Program Director of the BSc in 2011, the program consisted of (mostly male) German students who worked at one of the large banks in Frankfurt while studying at Frankfurt School.
-To diversify our offering, one of my first tasks was to introduce fully English-taught tracks in the program, which launched in 2012.
+One of my first tasks was to introduce fully English-taught tracks in the program to diversify our offering, which launched in 2012.
 Today, except for the core curriculum (which we offer both in English and German), we teach everything in the BSc in English.
-This is one example of the changes we made throughout the years, always trying to improve the educational experience for our students.
+This is one example of the changes we made throughout the years, always trying to improve our students’ educational experience.

 We overhauled the Basic Study Phase (2019), the Advanced Study Phase (2014), and introduced new Concentrations (2016 and 2017).
 Many of those reforms were informed by the experiences from the “Creative Complexity” pilot project we ran from 2012 to 2014.

 Not every change was curricular, though.
-In 2013 we began to organize introduction events for the incoming students as a way to get to know each other and the School.
+In 2013 we began to organize introduction events for the incoming students to get to know each other and the School.
 They now run over five days under the motto “Get Ready for the Frankfurt School Experience“.

 In 2016 we launched a unique “Fast Track” program for future students who have been proposed by their secondary schools for entry into the prestigious scholarship program of the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes).
-For these students we waive the admissions tests and guarantee them a scholarship.
-The number of students enrolled through this program has been rising every year, which is an important signal: the Frankfurt School BSc is an attractive option for the strongest performers in each cohort.
+For these students, we waive the admissions tests and guarantee them a scholarship.
+The number of students enrolled through this program has been rising every year, which is an important signal: the Frankfurt School BSc is an attractive option for each cohort’s strongest performers.

-Finally, the move to the new Campus in the fall of 2017 was a significant milestone for the BSc as well.
+Finally, the move to the new Campus in the fall of 2017 was a significant milestone for the BSc.
 Not only do we have more space now for our students, the new lecture rooms and facilities are also another quality league.

 The BSc today